Generic Name: diphenoxylate hydrochloride and atropine sulfate

 There are no adequate and well-controlled studies in pregnant women.
-Diphenoxylate hydrochloride should be used during pregnancy only if the anticipated benefit justifies the potential risk to the fetus.
+This product should be used during pregnancy only if the anticipated benefit justifies the potential risk to the fetus.

-Caution should be exercised when diphenoxylate hydrochloride is administered to a nursing woman, since the physicochemical characteristics of the major metabolite, diphenoxylic acid, are such that it may be excreted in breast milk and since it is known that atropine is excreted in breast milk.
+Caution should be exercised when this product is administered to a nursing woman, since the physicochemical characteristics of the major metabolite, diphenoxylic acid, are such that it may be excreted in breast milk and since it is known that atropine is excreted in breast milk.

-Diphenoxylate hydrochloride may be used as an adjunct to the treatment of diarrhea but should be accompanied by appropriate fluid and electrolyte therapy, if needed.
-DIPHENOXYLATE HYDROCHLORIDE IS NOT RECOMMENDED FOR CHILDREN UNDER 2 YEARS OF AGE.
-Diphenoxylate hydrochloride should be used with special caution in young children because of the greater variability of response in this age group.
-See Warnings and Dosage and Administration.
-In case of accidental ingestion by children, see Overdosage for recommended treatment.
+Diphenoxylate hydrochloride and atropine sulfate may be used as an adjunct to the treatment of diarrhea but should be accompanied by appropriate fluid and electrolyte therapy, if needed.
+DIPHENOXYLATE HYDROCHLORIDE AND ATROPINE SULFATE IS NOT RECOMMENDED FOR CHILDREN UNDER 2 YEARS OF AGE.
+Diphenoxylate hydrochloride and atropine sulfate should be used with special caution in young children because of the greater variability of response in this age group.
+See WARNINGS and DOSAGE AND ADMINISTRATION.
+In case of accidental ingestion by children, see OVERDOSAGE for recommended treatment.